 14.7.5 Any seat made from foam must be covered with a non-flammable and non-combustible material.
+The cladding materials shall be tested for flammability in accordance with ISO standard 3795.
+The speed of combustion shall be less than or equal to 75 mm/min.

-14.8 Head and neck supports :
+14.8 Head and neck supports: